 To help you find all the commands, they are divided into categories:

-In this category you will find commands to say a voice message, write on or read the message bar, delete the latest message or clear the bar.
+In this category you will find commands to say a voice message, conjugate the verbs in the board, write on or read the message bar, delete the latest message or clear the bar.
 If you insert a message, you can decide whether it will be read with a synthesized voice or with a message recorded with a microphone or from an audio file, thus creating a much more natural communicator.
 You can also use these commands to play sounds which are not necessary a voice, such as animal sounds, effects, etc.

 The difference between "Say a message" or "Type letters" is that when you use the former Verbo will assume that you are writing entire words or sentences, whereas with the latter they will be treated as single lletter or syllables and Verbo will group them together in the message bar.